gabr42/OmniThreadLibrary/README.md

 If you have Delphi XE8 or newer, you can install OmniThreadLibrary via GetIt.

-%% Delphinus-Support

 If you have Delphi XE or newer, you can install [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus) and install OmniThreadLibrary there.
+(DelphinusSupport)

 ### How do I use OmniThreadLibrary?